lrse/forest-simulator/README.md

 Forest Simulator based on Unity

 The present simulator aims to generate forest scenes procedurally, using a general seed to ensure its repeatability.
 The Simulator works in Editor Mode.
+Built and tested in Unity Editor version 2022.3.20f1.

 ## How to use: